 A keen orchestral musician, Joy led the National Children’s Orchestra, the Halle Youth Orchestra and is a former member of the National Youth Orchestra of Great Britain.
 She graduated with first class honours from the RNCM in 2015, and during her time there enjoyed leading a number of RNCM ensembles, highlights including the UK premiere of Penderecki's Seventh Symphony in the Bridgewater Hall conducted by the composer, and a performance of the Pulcinella Suite under Christian Curnyn.
 She is now pursuing her career as a violinist, and has just completed her place on the Hallé/RNCM String Leadership Scheme.

-Chris is a cellist, viol player and musicologist based in Manchester.
+Chris is a cellist, viol player and musicologist.
 He studied at Magdalen College, Oxford and the Royal Northern College of Music, and is currently a PhD student at King’s College London.
 His instrumental teachers were Raphael Wallfisch and Philip Higham.
 He has been the cellist of the Florian Quartet since 2012, and currently enjoys a varied career that combines orchestral, chamber and solo performances with researching and writing.
 Recent solo highlights include the first recording of a sonata by Michael Parkin, and a performance of Gerald Finzi’s cello concerto.

 Anna Brigham is a violinist and violist from Cornwall.
 She is a versatile and committed chamber musician; as the violist of the Florian Quartet and violinist in the Phantasy Duo she has performed throughout the country, including Prussia Cove, Kings Place and St Martin in the Fields.
 She has appeared several times as a guest with the Dante Quartet, and has collaborated with other ensembles in Sweden, Belgium and France.
 After completing an academic music degree at the University of Birmingham Anna went on to study at the RNCM in Manchester, where she obtained a Masters degree with distinction.
 She studied with Krysia Osostowicz and Pavel Fischer.
 She has worked with the BBC Philharmonic Orchestra and Opera North, and regularly plays with the Philharmonia Orchestra in London.